thingsboard/tb-k8s-perf-tests/README.md

 ### Test results

-After a while when all resources will be successfully started you can open `http://{your-cluster-ip}` in you browser (for ex. `http://192.168.99.101`).
+After a while when all resources will be successfully started you can open `http://{your-cluster-ip}` in your browser (for ex. `http://192.168.99.101`).
 You should see ThingsBoard login page.

 Execute the following command to get your cluster web ui host information: